jqwik-team/jqwik/BACKLOG.md

 - Switch to gradle library plugin: https://docs.gradle.org/current/userguide/java_library_plugin.html

-- Allow custom names for containers and test methods: @Label?
+- Allow tags for containers and test methods: @Tag
+  - Issue error when jupiter's @Tag is being used instead

 - Allow Fixture parameters to examples and properties